tristanplx/PIPELINE_RISCV/README.md

 **Note**: Only the cache implementation files are provided in this repository.
 The single-cycle processor code was supplied as part of the course, and I do not wish to redistribute or claim ownership of this work.

 **Additional Note**: A significant part of the work involved creating a detailed report in LaTeX.
-Originally written in French, this report was entirely translated into English using ChatGPT due to time constraints.
+The report is written in french.
 ### File Structure

 - `src/` - Source code for all modules (e.g., datapath, control path, caches).